Table of contents

 I thoroughly enjoyed participating in Socialist Alliance activities.
 It was great to be a member of a party united by strong values and beliefs and committed to Australian Socialism.
 Involvement in Socialist Alliance was a pleasing contrast to the ALP, which is divided among factions.

 It was also good to know members were there to support each other, rather than to advance their own careers.
 Of course, there is no chance of a career when your party is unlikely to get 5% of the vote.
-However, I knew how corrupt the political system was and how government is bought and sold by those who can pay the most.
+However, I knew how corrupt the mainstream political system was, so Socialist Alliance was a refreshing change.

 Political Survival of Socialist Alliance